Hypotension

 Usual causes

 Isolated hypotension is rare.
-The most likely cause is related to an excess of bradykinin, a vasoactive peptide, particularly where bradykinin metabolism is inhibited for example in patients taking ACE inhibitors.
-Factors which increase concentrations of bradykinin in blood components include storage, leucocyte filtration and ACE activity in donors and recipients.
+The most likely cause is an excess of bradykinin, a vasoactive peptide, particularly where bradykinin metabolism is inhibited, for example, in patients taking ACE inhibitors.
+Factors that increase concentrations of bradykinin in blood components include storage, leucocyte filtration, and ACE activity in donors and recipients.

 Bradykinin causes blood vessels to relax or vasodilate, directly leading to hypotension.
-In the majority of patients this process is trivial and has no clinical consequences.
+In most patients this process is trivial and has no clinical consequences.

 Normally ACE rapidly inactivates bradykinin.
 Patients taking an ACE inhibitor may therefore have a higher risk of transfusion-associated hypotension, although the correlation is unclear.